 What is it about?

-In practice, many employees say they like working from home.
-Until recently the scientific debate about pros and cons for organizations was unresolved.
-This study details the positive influence on work quality, health, and well-being of employees.
+In practice, many employees say they like to work from home.
+Until recently the scientific debate about the pros and cons for organizations was unresolved.
+How is the performance of the workforce related with the places where people work, its built environment, building engineering, and facility management?
+This study details the positive influence on work quality, health, and well-being of 12,776 employees of a biobank.

 Featured Image